 Community Development Block Grant Program (CDBG)

-The Community Development Block Grant (CDBG) program funding is a federal program that is administered by the U.S. Department of Housing and Urban Development (HUD) which provides communities with financial resources to address a range of community development needs for income-qualified areas and/or households.
+The Community Development Block Grant (CDBG) program funding is a federal program that is administered by the U.S. Department of Housing and Urban Development (HUD), which provides communities with financial resources to address a range of community development needs for income-qualified areas and/or households.
 The City CDBG Program is in effect year-round, with funding becoming available on July 1st of each year.
 Applications for grants are mailed out by request prior to the start of the program.
 Once eligibility is confirmed, a list of recipients is compiled.
 Applications are accepted throughout the year; however, funding may be limited.
-For more information, or to apply for a grant, stop by the Community Preservation Division, during business hours or call 714-961-7148.
+For more information or to apply for a grant, stop by the Community Preservation Division during business hours or call 714-961-7148.

-CDBG program funds are allocated to eligible communities on an annual basis to assist communities by providing decent housing, a suitable living environment, and opportunities to expand economic opportunities, for low- and moderate-income persons.
+CDBG program funds are allocated to eligible communities on an annual basis to assist communities by providing decent housing, a suitable living environment, and opportunities to expand economic opportunities for low- and moderate-income persons.
 Low- and moderate-income persons are defined by HUD as persons with an annual household income equal to or less than 80% of the county’s median income.
 This standard is adjusted for family size and updated annually.

 HUD awards grants to communities or grantees to carry out a wide range of activities directed toward revitalizing neighborhoods, economic development, and providing improved community facilities and services.
-Grantee communities must develop their own programs and funding priorities; however, grantees must give maximum feasible priority to activities which benefit low- and moderate-income persons.
+Grantee communities must develop their own programs and funding priorities; however, grantees must give maximum feasible priority to activities that benefit low- and moderate-income persons.

 Types of Activities

 CDBG funds may be used for activities in qualified areas which include, but are not limited to:

 - Public improvements such as water and sewer facilities, streets, and neighborhood centers